-(d) Evacuation chutes, ballistic parachute systems and composite materials.
+- (c) Fluids, batteries, flares and igniters. - (d) Evacuation chutes, ballistic parachute systems and composite materials.

-411.8 MEDIA RELATIONS
+412.8 MEDIA RELATIONS

 The Public Information Officer (PIO) should coordinate a response to the media, including access issues, road closures, detours and any safety information that is pertinent to the surrounding community.
 Any release of information regarding details of the accident itself should be coordinated with the NTSB or other authority who may have assumed responsibility for the investigation.